vision zero logo

 Police road accident data shows that every year over 500 people are killed (almost one third of all road deaths), 5,000 seriously injured and more than 40,000 slightly injured in collisions involving drivers or riders who are driving for work.
 This includes other road users, as well as at-work drivers and riders themselves.
 In fact, 70% of those killed in a work-related journey are passengers, pedestrians and riders rather than the at-work drivers and riders.

-Useful FAQs
+useful FAQs

 The Van Driver Toolkit